symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 The **special encrypted message** ensures that **R's proxy private key** is securely shared, only readable by the node owner.
 Moreover, the remote account does not possess any mosaics.
-The valuable assets remain safely in the main account where the node owner cannot disrupt security.
+The valuable assets remain safely in the main account which the node owner remains without access.

 5. Sign the special TransferTransaction with **A** and announce it to the network.